07 Jun VoiceNotes in The Financial Times About Senior Manager Responsibilities

 Where these responsibilities are concerned, the Regulator has not been ambiguous about just how high up they expect the individuals to sit within a company’s hierarchy.

-The reporting of senior managers and their designated duties in the Management Responsibilities Map is also an explicit requirement under the new regulations, and senior managers will also be required to complete and supply the regulator with a Statement of Responsibilities to demonstrate that they are aware of what they are personally accountable for.
+The reporting of senior managers and their designated duties in the senior manager responsibilities map is also an explicit requirement under the new regulations, and senior managers will also be required to complete and supply the regulator with a Statement of Responsibilities to demonstrate that they are aware of what they are personally accountable for.

 In addition, firms are also expected to certify that senior managers are suitable to do their jobs and undertake their responsibilities on at least an annual basis.